 2. While travelling even if we lose something as important as a mobile, we should not panic and complete our journey, especially if it is a flight or a train.
 We should not miss our train or a flight in that panic.

-3. I lost my mobile but what I gained has forced me to write this blog.
-You can easily understand how fruitful that loss of a phone must have become for me.
+3. Although I lost my mobile but what I gained has forced me to write this blog.
+You can easily understand how fruitful that loss of a phone has become for me.

 4. I learned how not to get overwhelmed by the monstrously affecting notifications of social media apps by keeping all notifications off.
 Instead interacting by replying to them later, in the slot I have put them to reply in.

-5. I have been able to focus a lot more on my writing because I realized that the world will not come to an end if I don’t check my notifications every two minutes.
+5. Now I am able to better focus on my writing.
+I have realized the world will not come to an end if I don’t check my notifications every two minutes.
 Checking them after every three hours, that too only for a minute or so, would also be fine.

-6. My screen time on mobile I am sure has reduced from at least 6 hours every day to 2 hours every day.
+6. It is a sense of achievement for me.
+I have been able to reduce my screen time from at least 6 hours every day to 2 hours every day.
 That basically means I have 4 more quality hours that I can spend in any which ways.

-7. I have been able to call and speak to people and hence socialize more these days because I have reduced my time on apps like whatsapp and messenger.
+7. Now I am been able to call and speak to people and hence socialize more because I have reduced my time on apps like WhatsApp and messenger.

-8. I have physically met at least ten people from my close friends list because I realized how badly I was losing on them because of these monstrously affecting social media dragons in our life.
+8. Meeting at least ten people from my close friends list because I have more time now is a reality.
+I realized how badly I was losing on them because of these social media dragons in our life.

-9. I have been able to sleep on time and get up on time because I have not been wasting time on social media apps till late in the night to promote my work.
+9. I have been able to sleep and rise on time because I have not been wasting time on social media apps till late in the night to promote my work.

-Today I am using a phone with least number of apps and have framed time for checking my social media accounts once in a day, late in the evening.
+Today I am using a phone with least number of apps and have a fixed time for checking my social media accounts, once in a day, late in the evening.

-If you have already been able to keep yourself off from these monstrous apps, and are able to keep a work-life balance, I would still request you to leave a comment, citing your experience.
+In case you have been able to keep yourself off from these monstrous apps, before reading this post, I would request you to leave things you do.